Developmental Program - A Stepping Stone to Jr Division

 What We Want To Do

-At the 8U age, we will start to tier the pool of players into more of a team focus.
+At the 8U and up ages, we will start to tier the pool of players into more of a team focus.
 However, all players in the pool are still being developed.

-The Developmental Program is intended to enhance development by providing professional coaching to young soccer players who have already showed signs of being ready for a higher level of play.
-The program is geared towards the individual player’s skill and technique.
+The Developmental Program is intended to enhance development by providing professional coaching to young soccer players who have already shown signs of being ready for and are committed and dedicated to a higher level of play.
+The program is geared towards the individual player’s skill, ball mastery and technique.
 Team results are secondary at this young age and will not be a priority.

 Individual ball oriented, technical training including dribbling, running with the ball, feints, escaping from defenders and ball striking.